stepanenko3/nova-settings/README.md

 - Using native Nova resources
 - Fully responsive
 - Dark mode support
-- Support all packages like nova-tabs
+- Support all packages.
+Like nova-tabs, activity-log, etc.
 - Different settings depending on the current Env
 - Separation of settings into different classes
 - Customizable model and resource